AndypSheridan/barbelles/TESTING.md

 The majority of User testing was conducted by myself, however I enlisted the help of family and the site owner, essentially to try to break the site or help me identify bugs and areas for improvement.

 All buttons and links were clicked multiple times to test they functioned as expected.
 Multiple test posts, tutorials, comments and profiles were created, edited and deleted to check the efficacy of the CRUD (create, read, update and delete) functionality across the site.

+The social media links open to external pages as intended.

 Inevitably there were bugs and these are outlined and summarised below.